GregTheMadMonk/tnl-noa/Documentation/Pages/main-page.md

     git clone gitlab@mmg-gitlab.fjfi.cvut.cz:tnl/tnl-dev.git

+TNL is a header-only library so it can be used with no installation.
+However, we recommend to do quick installation be executing

+   ./install tools

+which also downloads necessary dependencies and create some useful TNL tools.
-Since TNL is a header-only library, no installation is necessary to actually use the library in your project.
-See the [Usage](#usage) section for details.
+See the [Usage](#usage) section for more details.

 You may also want to install some optional dependencies and/or compile and install various tools and examples.
 See the following section for details.